lithik-raj/Student-Placement-Analytics-System/README.md

 # Student Placement Analytics System

-A full-stack **Student Placement Analytics System** developed to manage, analyze, and visualize student academic performance, placement information, technical skills, and career readiness through an interactive web-based dashboard.
+A full-stack web application for managing and analyzing student academic performance, placement details, technical skills, and career readiness through an interactive dashboard.

-## 📌 Project Overview

-The Student Placement Analytics System provides a centralized platform for managing student placement-related information and presenting meaningful analytics through an interactive dashboard.

-The system allows users to search and select individual students to view their academic performance, placement details, skills, and readiness information.
-An authenticated admin can update student, placement, and skill-related information.
+The system provides student-wise analytics with search functionality, interactive visualizations, and secure admin access for updating student, placement, and skill information.

 ## 🚀 Key Features